Major general: New Zealand

 In the New Zealand Army, major-general is the rank held by the chief of army (formerly the chief of general staff).
-The more senior rank of lieutenant-general is reserved for when an army officer holds the position of chief of defence force, who commands all New Zealand's armed forces.
+The more senior rank of lieutenant-general is reserved for when an army officer holds the position of chief of defence force, who commands all of New Zealand's armed forces.
 This position is subject to rotation between the heads of the New Zealand Air Force, New Zealand Army, and New Zealand Navy.

 Pakistan

 Major general in the Pakistan Army is equivalent to rear admiral in the Pakistan Navy and air vice marshal in the Pakistan Air Force.
 It is the lowest of the general officer ranks, ranking between brigadier and lieutenant general.

 Portugal

 The rank of major-general was reintroduced in the Portuguese Army, Portuguese Air Force, and Portuguese National Republican Guard in 1999, replacing the former rank of brigadier in the role of brigade commander.
 As a rank, it had previously been used in the Army only for a brief period (from 1862 to 1864).
 It is equivalent to the rank of contra-almirante (rear-admiral) in the Portuguese Navy.
 In 2015, the rank of major-general was moved up one level, with the role of brigade commander being assumed by the below rank of brigadier-general.

 In most of the 19th and first half of the 20th century, major-general was not used as a rank in the Portuguese military, but as an appointment title conferred to the general officer that acted as the military head of a service branch.
 The roles of Major-General of the Navy (Major-General da Armada) and Major-General of the Army (Major-General do Exército) became extinct in 1950, with their roles being unified in the then created Chief of the General Staff of the Armed Forces.